 What kind of fibre broadband can I get from SSE?

-Our fibre broadband packages use an FTTC (Fibre to the Cabinet) connection.
+Our Unlimited Fibre broadband packages use an FTTC (Fibre to the Cabinet) connection.
 And our Full Fibre broadband packages use a Fibre to the Premises (FTTP) connection.

 What if I can't get fibre broadband in my area?